 How does etracker work?
 A script on our website triggers an http request which automatically forwards your IP address and the user agent to etracker GmbH.
 The first action is that your IP address is automatically shortened.
 The software then pseudonymises the transmitted data solely in order to identify multiple uses during the session.
-After seven days, all the attributions to the session are deleted, and your statistical data are entirely anonymised. etracker is a German company and processes your data exclusively on our behalf on protected servers.
+After seven days, all the attributions to the session are deleted, and your statistical data are entirely anonymised.
+Etracker is a German company and processes your data exclusively on our behalf on protected servers.
 The data are not passed on to other third parties.
 The Federal Ministry for Economic Affairs and Climate Action is responsible for this processing of your data.
 You can contact our data protection officer at datenschutzbeauftragte@bmwk.bund.de.
 The legal basis is your consent in accordance with section 25(1) of the Act on Data Protection and the Protection of Privacy in Telecommunications and the Telemedia (TTDSG) in conjunction with Article 6(1)a of the General Data Protection Regulation (GDPR) and section 3(1) of the Act to Promote Electronic Government (EGovG).
 We have ensured that you can withdraw your consent at any time without any negative repercussions and wish to give you full control over the tracking on our website.
-You can find detailed information on your rights and how we protect your privacy in our privacy policy.
+We also provide a consent management function for this at the bottom of the page.
+You can use this to control whether etracker is enabled or not.

 Habeck presents Germany’s current climate action status: “Need to triple the rate of emission reductions”